Data | Statistics Information Sites

 Public-use data for U.S. births, deaths, cancer diagnoses, tuberculosis cases, vaccinations, environmental exposures, and population estimates, among many other topics.
 These data collections are available as online databases, which provide public access to ad-hoc queries, summary statistics, maps, charts, and data extracts.
 Most of the data are updated annually; some collections are updated monthly or weekly.

 Data Resource Center (DRC) for Child and Adolescent Health

 The DRC is a non-profit, national data resource providing easy access to children’s health data on a variety of important topics, including the health and well-being of children and access to quality care sponsored by a cooperative agreement from the Maternal and Child Health Bureau.
 It provides easily accessible national, state, and regional data from large, population-based surveys that do not require statistical expertise to use.

-The HRSA Data Warehouse provides maps, data, and reports which integrates with external sources, such as the U.S. Census Bureau, providing information about HRSA’s grants, health centers and other public health programs and services.
+The HRSA Data Warehouse provides maps, data, and reports which integrate with external sources, such as the U.S. Census Bureau, providing information about HRSA’s grants, health centers, and other public health programs and services.

 Provides data on multiple, intersecting aspects of children’s lives—including physical and mental health, access to quality healthcare, and the child’s family, neighborhood, school, and social context.
 The survey was most recently conducted as a telephone survey by the Census Bureau in 2016.

 Pathways to Diagnosis and Services Survey (Autism-related)

 NYSED NYS Education at a Glance